-The role of the Remuneration and Appointments Committee as set out in its Charter will be expanded to include the function of recommending remuneration packages for Directors to shareholders in future when such a recommendation to shareholders is put forward.
+The role of the Remuneration, Appointments and Nominations Committee as set out in its Charter will be expanded to include the function of recommending remuneration for Directors to shareholders when recommendations are put forward.

-- 3.4 In relation to NZX Code Recommendation 3.4, the Board does not have a nomination Committee to recommend director appointments to the Board as that is carried out by the whole Board. - 3.5 In compliance with NZX Code Recommendation 3.5, the Board has considered but does not think it is currently necessary to have any other Board committees as standing Board committees.
-Other committees are formed as and when required. - 3.6 In relation to NZX Code Recommendation 3.6, if and when necessary the Board will establish appropriate protocols that set out the procedure to be followed if there is a takeover offer for the issuer including any communication between insiders and the bidder.
+- 3.4 In relation to NZX Code Recommendation 3.4, the Remuneration, Appointments and Nominations Committee also includes the responsibilities for Board nominations. - 3.5 In compliance with NZX Code Recommendation 3.5, the Board has considered but does not think it is currently necessary to have any other Board committees as standing Board committees.
+Other committees are formed as and when required. - 3.6 In relation to NZX Code Recommendation 3.6, if and when necessary, the Board will establish appropriate protocols that set out the procedure to be followed if there is a takeover offer for the issuer including any communication between insiders and the bidder.
 The protocols will disclose the scope of independent advisory reports to shareholders, the option of establishing an independent takeover committee, and the likely composition and implementation of an independent takeover committee.
 The Board does not consider it necessary to establish such protocols in advance as standing protocols but will do so if the need arises.